tkr22777/shobdo/Readme.txt

 Micro-services can be found at the application directory.
 Currect list of services:
 1. dict-app:
-	Public docker image can be found at 'stupefied/shobdo' To run dict-app locally:
+	The Public docker image 'stupefied/shobdo' can be found at docker hub.
-		a.
-Using docker-compose:
+	To run dict-app locally:
 		1. Install docker and docker-compose
 		2. Go to application/dict-app directory
 		3. Run 'docker-compose up'
-		b.
-Using docker:
-			1. Install docker
-			2. Run dict-app, mongo and redis containers individually from scripts directory This dict-app is build using:
+	This dict-app is build using:
 		a.
 Play Java Framework
 		b.
 MongoDB